Unitarity, the optical theorem, and the Pauli exclusion principle: Two fermions occupying the same quantum state?

-where $\phi$ is a light neutral scalar.
+where $\phi$ is a light neutral scalar of mass $m_\phi$.
 Considering an experiment in which a beam of $\chi_1$ hits a target consisting of $\chi_2$ particles, what final states can be expected at lowest order in the coupling constant $g$?
-With Eq.~\eqref{eq1} in mind, this question can be addressed by drawing the forward scattering diagrams and identifying possible on-shell cuts representing the imaginary part.
-Assuming $m_2 > m_1+m_\phi$, the forward scattering diagram in Fig.~\ref{fig1a} can already be made from just two vertices.
-Nevertheless, we may still hesitate to regard this diagram as a valid contribution, typically for two reasons.
+With \eqref{eq1} in mind, this question can be addressed by drawing forward-scattering diagrams and identifying possible on-shell cuts representing the imaginary part.
+Assuming $m_2 > m_1+m_\phi$ for the masses, the forward scattering diagram in Fig.~\ref{fig2a} can already be made from just two vertices.
+The diagram comes with a cut and represents a contribution to a transition probability.
+If treated as a contribution to an amplitude, squared and integrated over the final-state momenta, it would lead to a $t$-channel singularity, as discussed in Refs.~\cite{Peierls:1961zz, Melnikov:1996na, Melnikov:1996iu, Grzadkowski:2021kgi, Karamitros:2022nnh}.
+The imaginary part of this diagram can be straightforwardly extracted using

-First, the imaginary part on the left-hand side of Eq.~\eqref{eq1} usually arises from loop diagrams, whereas here we are cutting a tree-level diagram.
-This poses no real problem since the scalar propagator can be decomposed into a principal value and a delta function, with the latter yielding